ChSwaroop/ChSwaroop/README.md

-- 👋 Name: Ch.Swaroop
+-  Name: Ch.Swaroop
-- 👀 Mail ID: swaroopch1234@gmail.com
+-  Mail ID: swaroopch1234@gmail.com
-- 🌱 Mobile No:9704424099
+- Mobile No:9704424099
-- 💞️ I have not taken online quiz earlier.
+- I have not taken online quiz earlier.
-- 📫 How to reach me ...

 <!---
 ChSwaroop/ChSwaroop is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.